 Neighborhood and Housing

 Safe and affordable housing is a crucial cornerstone for any individual or family’s life.
 Without it, accessing education, employment, and other resources is difficult.
-In the United States, a widespread shortage of safe and affordable housing disproportionately impacts minority households, and that shortage continues to increase.
-Poor-quality housing is tied to a number of negative health outcomes, and data show that members of marginalized communities are more likely to live in housing that exposes them to dangerous levels of particulates, lead, mold, and other environmental hazards.
-The consequences of these disparities were demonstrated starkly in Flint, Michigan, where the state’s Civil Rights Commission found that structural racism contributed to the institutional failure to address high lead levels in drinking water — a failure with life-altering consequences for Black families.
+In the United States, a widespread shortage of safe and affordable housing is tied to a number of negative health outcomes.

-Momentus has responded to this challenge with extensive investments in high-quality, affordable housing development in low- and moderate-income areas.
-In addition, we run several programs to train and support developers of color dedicated to housing equity.
+Momentus has responded to this challenge with extensive investments in high-quality, affordable housing development.
+In addition, we run several programs to train and support real estate developers of color dedicated to improving housing.

 Our Impact